Skip to content

 • EE – in terms of coverage, EE is one of the UK’s widest-ranging networks, as well as being the fastest mobile network in general.
 Some of its more expensive SIM plans come with Inclusive Extras, which gets you a free subscription to the likes of Apple Music, Netflix, BT Sport, among others

 • ThreeThree is often named as the fastest network for 5G in the UK.
-All SIMs come with access to Three+ rewards, Three’s customer loyalty app that gest you exclusive offers and pre-sale tickets
+All SIMs come with access to Three+ rewards, Three’s customer loyalty app that gets you exclusive offers and pre-sale tickets

 • O2 – depending on the SIM plan you pick, O2 offers a host of useful extras, such as a few months’ subscription to Apple Music, plus Disney+, Amazon Prime or Audible.
 Its O2 Priority rewards scheme is perhaps the best on the market, getting you exclusive deals from shops and restaurants, as well as access to pre-sale tickets.
 Not to mention, it’s the only major network to still offer inclusive EU roaming

-Can I trust smaller, less well known networks?
+Can I trust smaller, less well-known networks?
 Is the service as good?

 Of course – just because a network is less well-known doesn’t mean it’s any less trustworthy than the major network providers.